Aliases for PCSK7 Gene

 GeneCards Summary for PCSK7 Gene

 PCSK7 (Proprotein Convertase Subtilisin/Kexin Type 7) is a Protein Coding gene.
-Diseases associated with PCSK7 include Plantar Fasciitis and Lymphocele.
-GO annotations related to this gene include serine-type endopeptidase activity and peptidase activity.
-An important paralog of this gene is PCSK6.
+Diseases associated with PCSK7 include Nerve Compression Syndrome and Lymphocele.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and peptidase activity.
+An important paralog of this gene is PCSK5.